-In one Canadian study, subjects who were supplemented with a type of gut-healthy insoluble fiber called oligofructose not only lost weight but reported less hunger than those who received a placebo.
+In one Canadian study, subjects who were supplemented with a type of gut-healthy insoluble fiber called oligofructose not only lost weight in their love handles area, but also reported less hunger than those who received a placebo.
 Researchers discovered that the subjects who received the fiber had higher levels of ghrelin—a hormone that controls hunger—and lower levels of blood sugar.
 Jerusalem artichokes—which are actually the roots of a type of sunflower, hence the alternative name of “sunchoke”—are one of the best sources of the fiber.
 Ogliofructose is also found in onions and leeks, as well as rye and barley.

-High in fiber and heart-healthy monounsaturated fat, guacamole.
+High in fiber and heart-healthy monounsaturated fat, guacamole is another love handles super food.
 A half cup of guac—assuming you didn’t go and blow it by mixing in sour cream or something else that doesn’t belong—gives you more than 7 grams of fiber.
 For a super quick recipe, mix 1 ripe avocado, the juice of one lime, 2 Tbs chopped fresh cilantro and a pinch or two of sea salt.

 No animals were harmed in the making of this food!
 Tiger nuts are made neither of tigers nor of nuts; they’re actually tubers, which means people with nut allergies can eat them safely.
 They look a bit like toasted corn kernels and taste kind of like coconut.
 A serving of 20 tiger nuts delivers 4 grams of fiber for just 60 calories.